Adjunct Associate Professor, Women’s Studies, Duke University, Durham.

 Read a Le Monde article that includes an interview with me: http://www.lemonde.fr/style/article/2012/12/07/a-la-mode-d-allah_1800700_1575563.html

 I teach undergraduate courses on geographic and place-based approaches to globalization (‘People and Places’) and to the Middle East (‘Space, Power, and Identity in the Middle East’).
-My upper-level undergraduate courses and graduate seminar examine ‘Gender and Space in the Middle East,’ transnational and cross-regional Muslim networks (‘Transnational Geographies of Muslim Societies’), the production of subjects and subjectivities in the context of political and economic restructuring (‘Neoliberalism and Subjectivity’), and the genealogies and current research in feminist geography ('Feminist Geographies').
+My upper-level undergraduate courses and graduate seminar examine ‘Gender and Space in the Middle East,’ transnational and cross-regional Muslim networks (‘Transnational Geographies of Muslim Societies’), the production of subjects and subjectivities in the context of political and economic restructuring (‘Neoliberalism and Subjectivity’), and the genealogies and current research in feminist geography and feminist political theory ('Feminist Geographies" I and II).

-My current graduate students are: Murat Es (Ph.D, 2012.
-Turkish-Dutch Mosques and the Construction of Transnational Spaces in Europe.
-Currently teaching in Hong Kong.); Nathan Swanson (ABD, The Politics of Home in Israel); Katie Akin (Spirituality, the Body, and the Object: Santo Daime Churches in Brazil and the United States); Mike Dimpfl (co-chair with Sara Smith); and Jim Kuras (the state and media in Turkey).
+My current graduate students are: Nathan Swanson (ABD, The Politics of Home in Israel); Katie Akin (Spirituality, the Body, and the Object: Santo Daime Churches in the United States); Mike Dimpfl (co-chair with Sara Smith); Jim Kuras (the state and media in Turkey); and Darius Scott (race and the youth in NC).

 I co-directed "Duke in Turkey" Summer 2012 with Erdağ Göknar (Duke University).
 This was a six-week program on intensive coursework and a number of field trips.
 Click here students' blog about their experiences in Turkey and here for their cultural map of Istanbul through the lens of gender.